personium/website/src/en/apiref/351_List_EntityType_links.md

+---
+id: 351_List_EntityType_links
+title: Retrieve links list from EntityType to other objects
-# Retrieve links list from EntityType to other objects
+sidebar_label: Retrieve links list from EntityType to other objects
+---

 ## Overview